 Satellite internet uses a dish, typically mounted on the roof, receiving signals from the satellites orbiting Earth.
 The dish must be facing south, in a spot that will allow the signal to be transmitted, uninterrupted by buildings, trees or other structures.
-Satellite internet service (example: exede internet packages, can be interrupted during bad weather or if something blocks the dish, preventing the signal from being communicated.
+Satellite internet service (example: exede internet packages and How much does Viasat cost?, can be interrupted during bad weather or if something blocks the dish, preventing the signal from being communicated.
 The connection will be best on clear, sunny days.
 Satellite internet may not as fast today as cable, but a new generation of satellites will soon allow Satellite Internet service to be the fastest available.
 The difference in speed is less noticeable for basic browsing, but downloading or uploading big files, including video, can be slower.
 Compare with a Hughsnet speed test or to compare Viasat vs Hughesnet .

 Satellite internet has greater availability since all you need is a dish and a clear area.
 It may be the only high-speed internet option for those living in remote areas, where cable internet service providers are not available.
 The hardware needed for satellite internet is a satellite dish, coaxial cable, modem, and router.
 Click here to view Viasat 2 plans or for Viasat reviews.